futurice/sns-push-notification-service/README.md

 - `AWS_REGION` - AWS region name for configured SNS (i.e., `eu-west-1`).
 Mandatory.
 - `AUTOSUBSCRIBE_TOPICS` - optional.
 Comma-separated list of topics each device will be subscribed automatically during registration.
 - `PATH_PREFIX` - optional.
 A prefix added to the URL path (without the leading `/`). eg. with a value of `push-service` the `topics` endpoint would be under `/push-service/topics`
+- `DYNAMODB_TABLE_NAME` - table name in DynamoDB for storing user to endpoint mapping.

 Configuring platform applications: create platform applications in SNS first.
 In this service, you need to invent aliases for each platform application.
 For example, if you have platform application with identifier `arn:aws:sns:eu-west-1:133752156591:app/WNS/your-app-name-here`, you can add environment variable